Special Values without Semi-Simplicity Via K-Theory: Introduction

-\textbf{Acknowledgments:} I would like to thank Baptiste Morin and Don Blasius for encouraging me to type up this note, and for helpful conversations.
-I would also like to thank Brian Shin, Matthew Morrow, and Jas Singh for helpful conversations related to this work, and Elden Elmanto for comments on the previous version.
+I would like to thank Baptiste Morin and Don Blasius for encouraging me to type up the original version of this note, and for helpful conversations.
+I would also like to thank Brian Shin, Matthew Morrow, and Jas Singh for helpful conversations related to this work, and Elden Elmanto for comments on the previous versions.
+I would like to thank Toni Annala for telling me about the $\bb{A}^1$-colocalization procedure which lead to the extension of Theorem \ref{MainThFT} to Theorem \ref{Strongestuncondtheorem}.
+Finally, I would like to thank Adrien Morin, Baptiste Morin, and Oakley Edens for helpful comments on the current version of the paper, and for discussions which were of great help with writing up the exposition for this work.

+I would like to especially thank Shubhodip Mondal for pointing out a glaring error in a previous version's definition of Arithmetic $C(S^1,R)$-modules, for which the analogue of \Cref{DetectionTheorem} was false, which this version quickly corrects.
+In particular, this also modifies the result \Cref{KZeroComp}, although the main applications remain unaffected.